 Day 8: Snorkeling & Sunset Catamaran Cruise in Manuel Antonio

 After breakfast at your hotel, the morning is yours to spend however you like.
 You can explore the incredible biodiversity found within the park with a guided tour.
 A naturalist will point out the more than 300 species of mammals and birds that call the reserve home, including sloths, hawks, iguanas, and several different species of monkeys.
 You'll also have time to spend exploring the park's expansive white-sand beaches.
 Alternatively, you can visit the Damas Island Estuary on a guided boat tour through the mangroves, take a surf lesson, or relax on Playa Manuel Antonio.

 In the afternoon, you'll embark on a sunset dinner cruise.
 Stop in a calm bay, drop anchor and swim while the crew prepares a feast.
 While you dine, you'll marvel at the sunset over the horizon while keeping an eye out for dolphins, sea turtles, flying fish, or even a breaching whale.

-Day 9: Manuel Antonio to San José, Depart Costa Rica
+Day 9: Return to San José, Depart Costa Rica